MarcoDalco/montezuma/README.md

 This is a Maven project.
 Its purpose is to automatically generate unit tests basing on real-time execution data, captured using Aspect Oriented Programming techniques.
 It can also replay the same execution over and over.
 It is therefore split over 3 modules (Recording, Replaying, Test-Generation), a "common" module and a test-cases module.

+## Code quality notes ##
+This project is still under quick-and-dirty development, and therefore many classes are NOT written as I would like to, and again... that is why this repository is not public yet, as it would be "impossible" to manage contributions from different people.
+Before going out in the wild this project needs:
+1) Single-responsibility patterns and separation of concerns (e.g. TestMethodsWriter class completely refactored).
+2) Comments on most methods and several chunks of code.

 #### Checking this project functionality ####
 Run these sections in sequence: